Alternative data: United States

-Current use of alternative data
+Current use

 Since the financial crisis of late 2008, many Americans have struggled with the negative change to their credit score.
 Reduced credit lines resulting in a new group of consumers in need of liquidity forced this growing consumer segment to seek alternative financial services providers.
 Businesses relying on traditional credit reports to make credit decisions have had limited to no visibility on the new credit usage behaviors of this growing portion because alternative data is not information that the traditional bureaus capture or tend to report.

 Utilities and telecoms firms in several states have started reporting their data to CRAs.
 PRBC, a consumer credit reporting agency based in Kennesaw, Georgia, allows consumers to self-enroll and build a positive credit file based on their timely payments for bills such as rent, utilities, cable, telephone, and insurance that are not automatically reported to the other bureaus.
 TransUnion, First American CredCo, and LexisNexis have all recently released products involving alternative data.

-Concerns about the use of alternative data in credit files
+Concerns

 Some concerns about the use of alternative data have been raised over the long-term consequences of fully reporting utility and telecom payments to credit rating agencies.
 There are concerns that state and local incentives to not pay bills on time (for example, some states provide heating oil subsidies if payments are missed) may cause deterioration in credit scores over time.
 There is also concern that people who open accounts with only alternative data will become over-extended.
 Recent research shows, however, that the inclusion of alternative data does not degrade credit scores over a one-year period.